 The standard risk costs which, when aggregated, give rise to the statistical expected loss at the overall bank level, merely represent a long-term default average over time around which the actual losses fluctuate.
 Consequently, a potential deviation of defaults from this expected value needs to be taken into account as an additional risk component.
 A statistical credit portfolio model built on the CreditRisk+ methodology is used to quantify the size of an unexpected loss at the portfolio level.
-This is included in the analysis of the Bank's ability to bear risk with the respective quantiles.
+This is included in the analysis of the Bank's ability to bear risk with the respective quantile.
 The Bank's economic capital serves as the "economic capital for unexpected credit risk".
 Within MaRisk parameters, our analyses of the tied economic capital are supplemented by additional stress observations such as a substantial deterioration of the probabilities of default or decline in collateral values.

 The quantitative methods we use to assess counterparty risk are validated regularly and refined when required.
-This approach has given rise to a highly informative system geared to the specific needs of the Bank over the course of time.
-On account of the very small universe overall and the lack of an adequate number of defaulting borrowers for statistical purposes, however, these methods are not recognised for supervisory purposes as an IRB approach.
+This approach has given rise to a highly informative system geared to the specific needs of the Bank.
+Because of the very small universe overall and the lack of an adequate number of defaulting borrowers for statistical purposes, however, these methods are not recognised for supervisory purposes as an IRB approach.
 The Bank has made a deliberate decision to employ the standard approach (CRSA) defined in the relevant regulations for regulatory purposes.
-At the end of the year, the Bank switched to the comprehensive method for taking into account financial collateral (pursuant to CRR).
-Under this approach, the tied capital from counterparty risk totalled $\notin$ 62.1 million at 31 December 2017 (previous year: $\notin$ 74.2 million).
+This includes the comprehensive method for taking into account financial collateral pursuant to CRR.
+Under this approach, the tied capital from counterparty risk totalled $\in$ 69.9 million at 31 December 2018 (previous year: $\in$ 62.1 million).